yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-sharding/colocated-tables.md

 this might affect performance of certain queries due to more network hops (for example, joins).

 **Example:** User identity service for a global application.
-The user dataset size may not be too large, but is accessed in a relational manner, requires high availability and might need to be geo-distributed for low latency access.
+The user dataset size may not be too large, but is accessed in a relational manner, requires high availability, and might need to be geo-distributed for low latency access.

 ### Large datasets - a few large tables with many small tables